Team-Octans-AstroPi/imageSeparationCV2/README.md

 this information is stored inside the CSV used to train the climate model.

 ## Usage
-- `main.py` is the main code, which separates .
-- `csvGenerator.py` generates vegetation and plant health information
-- `separateClouds.py` separates clouds from images in a given folder.
+- `main.py` is the file.
+You may create a Python venv and install its dependencies placed inside `requirements.txt`
+- To generate the climate model's CSV file, check out this repository, which uses a modified version of this code.